-Other than as disclosed below, the Company is not aware of: (a) any legal proceedings to which the Company is or was a party, or to which any of the Company's property is subject, during the financial year ended December 31, 2020, which would be material to the Company or of any such proceedings being contemplated, (b) any penalties or sanctions imposed by a court or securities regulatory authority relating to securities legislation during the financial year ended December 31, 2020, or other penalties or sanctions imposed by a court or securities regulatory authority relating to imposed by a court or securities regulatory authority relating to securities legislation during the financial year ended December 31, 2020, or other penalties or sanctions imposed by a court or securities regulatory authority against the Company that would likely be considered important to a reasonable investor making an investment decision, or (c) any settlement agreements that the Company has entered into before a court relating to securities legislation or with a securities regulatory authority during the financial year ended December 31, 2020.
+Other than as disclosed below, the Company is not aware of: (a) any legal proceedings to which the Company is or was a party, or to which any of the Company's property is subject, during the financial year ended December 31, 2022, which would be material to the Company or of any such proceedings being contemplated, (b) any penalties or sanctions imposed by a court or securities regulatory authority relating to securities legislation during the financial year ended December 31, 2022, or other penalties or sanctions imposed by a court or securities regulatory authority against the Company that would likely be considered important to a reasonable investor making an investment decision, or (c) any settlement agreements that the Company has entered into before a court relating to securities legislation or with a securities regulatory authority during the financial year ended December 31, 2022.

 On March 28, 2019, a proposed class action was commenced in the Ontario Superior Court of Justice against the Company which asserts various statutory and common law claims related to, among other things, alleged misrepresentations and/or failure to make timely disclosure of material information relating to the Company's now-terminated agreement with FSD Pharma.
 The plaintiff seeks, among other relief, an unspecified amount of damages on behalf of a putative class comprising persons who acquired securities of the Company between September 20, 2018 and February 8, 2019.
+On June 16, 2021, the plaintiff was granted leave to proceed with his statutory claim with a class period of November 12, 2018 to February 7, 2019.
+Certification on consent from the Company was granted on January 18, 2023 for the plaintiff's statutory claim, and the action is now certified as a class proceeding.
 The Company believes the action is without merit and intends to vigorously defend the action.

-On April 22, 2020, an action was commenced in the Ontario Superior Court of Justice against the Company by 346 Spadina Inc. for the purported breach of a lease agreement.
-The Company strongly disputes the claims and the termination of the lease and intends to vigorously defend the action.
+On April 22, 2020, an action was commenced in the Ontario Superior Court of Justice against the Company by Amdev GTA Inc. (formerly 346 Spadina Inc.) for the purported breach of a lease agreement with an aggregate claim of \$21.69 million.
+The Company subsequently filed a defence and counterclaim for \$1.25 million.
+In December 2022, the Company settled the claim, and the action was dismissed on January 4, 2023.